ElektraInitiative/PermaplanT/backend/README.md

 ## Documentation

-To view api documentation go to <http://localhost:8080/swagger-ui/>.
+To view API documentation go to <http://localhost:8080/swagger-ui/>.

 To view code documentation run